RasaHQ/NLU-training-data/README.md

 ---

-### How to contribute
+## How to contribute

-#### Contributing to an existing category
+### Contributing to an existing category

 To contribute via pull request, follow these steps:

-1. Create an issue describing the training data you would like to contribute
+1. Create an issue describing the training data you would like to contribute.

 2. In the `NLU.md` file, format your training data using markdown, and title each section with the intent types e.g.`intent:mood_happy` or `intent:mood_unhappy`

 3. Update the `README.md` file, include a list of the intent types added.

-5. Create a pull request describing your changes
+5. Create a pull request describing your changes.

 Your pull request will be reviewed by a maintainer, who will get back to you about any necessary changes or questions.
 You will also be asked to sign a Contributor License Agreement.

-#### Creating a new category
+### Creating a new category

 To contribute via pull request, follow these steps:

-1. Create an issue describing the training data you would like to contribute
+1. Create an issue describing the training data you would like to contribute.

-2. Create a new file with a category title and an `NLU.md` file.
-In the `NLU.md` file, format your training data using markdown, and title each section with the type of intent e.g.`intent:mood_happy` or `intent:mood_unhappy`
+2. Create a new file with a category title and a `NLU.md` file.

+3. In the `NLU.md` file, format your training data using markdown, and title each section with the type of intent e.g.`intent:mood_happy` or `intent:mood_unhappy`

-3. Update the `README.md` file, include a list of the intent types added.
+4. Update the `README.md` file, include a list of the intent types added.

-5. Create a pull request describing your changes
+5. Create a pull request describing your changes.

 Your pull request will be reviewed by a maintainer, who will get back to you about any necessary changes or questions.
 You will also be asked to sign a Contributor License Agreement.

+### Keep in mind

+*  Each category should contain a list of multiple intents, consider if the set of training data you're contributing could fit with an existing category before creating a new one.
+*  Make sure to update the README.md file with a list of intents.
+*  Format the data using Markdown.

 ---